August 18, 2025

 7️⃣ Your placemat is done!
 Final measurements should be 13"H x 18"W. Enjoy your new summer table!
 Feel free to leave a comment, share with a sewing bestie or ask a question.

-Follow me on Instagram and Facebook for daily sneak peeks and updates.
+Follow @BeMandyThings on Instagram and Facebook for sneak peeks, reels, and insider tips.

 August 22, 2023